 After hours, call your doctor's office.
 Some offices may offer the Nurse Advice Line, where a nurse can answer medical questions, guide you to the appropriate care, schedule an appointment, or direct you to a UCLA Immediate Care location.

 Send a non-urgent message: Contact your doctor's office through my.UCLAhealth.org, your electronic health record for advice or to request an appointment.

-Same-day appointments: Call your doctor’s office or 800-UCLA-MD1.
-For locations, visit uclahealth.org Urgent Care: visit our Urgent Care offices when your primary care physician is unavailable and it can’t wait.
+Same-day appointments: Call your doctor's office or 800-UCLA-MD1.
+For locations, visit uclahealth.org/locations.
+Immediate Care: visit our Immediate Care offices when your primary care physician is unavailable and it can't wait.
 These offices have extended evening and weekend hours.
-For locations, visit uclahealth.org/urgentcare You can also visit a CVS Minute Clinic near you.
+For locations, visit uclahealth.org/immediate-care.
+You may also visit a CVS Minute Clinic near you.
 Visit cvs.com/minuteclinic for a list of services.
 True Emergency, call 911 or go to your closest emergency department.